kushgupta19/Salary-Prediction-System/README.md

 ### Machine Learning Library In Python3

-Numpy , Pandas , Scipy, Sklearn
+Numpy , Pandas , Scipy, Matpolib

 ### Files Brief

-*In the preprocessing.ipynb file the Data Preprocessing part has been done.*

-*In the create.py file I created two files for future uses one data.csv and other a numpy matrix.*

-*The application is running from the main.py file.*
+*The application is running from the model.py file.*

 ### Creating Local Server